Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Dataset generation

-The DNS is performed on a \(128^3\) grid, while the corresponding coarse-grid simulations are carried out on a \(32^3\) grid.
-Under these conditions, the density remains nearly constant in time and the resulting dynamics stay close to the incompressible limit.
-The coarse-grid simulations use the same forcing and time stepping, together with a Smagorinsky closure with \(C_s=0.2\).
+The DNS is performed on a \(128^3\) grid over a triply periodic box of $[0,2\pi]^3$, while the corresponding coarse-grid simulations are carried out on a \(32^3\) grid.
+Time advancement is performed using a third-order Runge-Kutta scheme with constant time step $\Delta t=0.001$.
+The density remains nearly constant in time throughout.
+Under these conditions, the flow is not sufficiently developed to exhibit a clear inertial-range scaling, but it still serves as an effective test case for evaluating our framework.
+The coarse-grid simulations use the same forcing and time stepping, together with a Smagorinsky closure with $C_s=0.2$.

-As in the two-dimensional case, each DNS trajectory is first advanced until a statistically stationary state is reached.
-The fields are then restricted to the \(32^3\) grid and stored at every time step to provide the coarse-grid observations used in the nudging simulations, with \(\mu=2.5\).
+As in the two-dimensional case, each DNS trajectory is first advanced until a statistically stationary state is reached. {During training-data generation, the nudging source ($\mu=2.5$) is added to $\mathbf{S}$ through the momentum and energy source terms $\boldsymbol{F}_p$ and $F_e$ introduced in \S~\ref{sec:3d_results}, with $\rho_{obs}$ and $\boldsymbol{u}_{obs}$ the DNS density and velocity subsampled onto the $32^3$ coarse grid.
+Setting the nudging source to zero recovers the baseline SMAG LES, and the recorded discrepancy is stored at every step as the supervised training target.}

+The fields are then restricted to the \(32^3\) grid and stored at every time step to provide the coarse-grid observations used in the nudging simulations.
 For the DNS, the numerical discretization is kept fixed using fourth-order central fluxes.
 For the coarse-grid nudging simulations, the convective discretization is varied across second-, fourth-, and sixth-order central schemes, while the remaining components of the numerical setup are kept unchanged.

 For dataset generation, the DNS is evolved until a statistically stationary state is reached at approximately \(t=130\).
-Data are then stored from \(t=135\) to \(t=220\) in 17 blocks of 5000 time steps, corresponding to \(\Delta t=5\) per block.
+Data are then stored from $t=135$ to $t=220$ in 17 blocks of 5000 time steps, each spanning 5 time units.
 For training, only the first 12 blocks are used.
-Within each block, the first 200 steps are discarded to allow the LES to synchronize, after which every second field-target pair is retained.
+Within each block, we sample every second field-target pair for preparing the dataset.
 The same procedure is repeated for all three coarse-grid schemes.
 Validation uses the next three blocks, while the remaining blocks are excluded from training.

 For testing, an additional DNS trajectory is generated using the same configuration but a different initial condition.
-The results in Figure~\ref{fig:inference_stats_3d} demonstrate that the model generalizes well to an unseen flow realization.
+The results in Figure~\ref{fig:inference_stats_3d} demonstrate that the model generalizes {to a flow generated from a different initial condition and evolution trajectory in the same flow configuration}.